realworldocaml/book/en/imperative-programming.md

 If this looks different from everything else you've seen so far, that's because it is.
-This is really a special case in the type-system.
+This is really a special case in the type system.
 Most of the time, you don't need to worry about this special handling of format strings --- you can just use `printf` and not worry about the details.
 But it's useful to keep the broad outlines of the story in the back of your head.